For the 20 years he played professional baseball, did anyone have the world at his feet more than Derek Jeter?

 Jeter was drafted by the Yankees right out of high school in 1992 and made his major league debut on May 29, 1995—a decade before Facebook, Twitter and Instagram would rear their heads in succession, thereby forever changing what it's like to be a famous person, whether they add to the cacophony themselves or not.

-As a globe-trotting model herself since the age of 14, Hannah was familiar with the toll that a demanding schedule can take on a personal life.
-When a friend introduced her to Jeter while she was out to dinner with her mom in New York, she knew who the guy was but wasn't all caught up in the baseball thing.
+As a globe-trotting model herself since the age of 14, she was familiar with the toll that a demanding schedule can take on a personal life.
+When a friend introduced the Saint Thomas-born beauty to Jeter while she was out to dinner with her mom in New York, Hannah knew who the guy was but wasn't all caught up in the baseball thing.
 Luckily, she recalled, they met during the off-season and had a chance to spend real time together before he had to get back into game mode.

 "And right from the start, I could tell that the timing of Derek's life and mine were aligned," she wrote, noting that despite being only in her early 20s, her job had caused her to grow up "really fast."